ProbLog

-ProbLog is a probabilistic logic programming that extends Prolog with probabilities.
-It minimally extends Prolog by adding the notion of a probabilistic fact, which combines the idea of logic atoms and random variables.
+ProbLog is a probabilistic logic programming language that extends Prolog with probabilities.
+It minimally extends Prolog by adding the notion of a probabilistic fact, which combines the idea of logical atoms and random variables.
 Similarly to Prolog, ProbLog can query an atom.
 While Prolog returns the truth value of the queried atom, ProbLog returns the probability of it being true.